myfriendtae/global-population-analysis/README.md

 ### Star Schema

 Having a better oganisation of data table is crucial to analyse data efficiently.
-The project will turn the combined data structure into a star schema (from a fact table to dim tables).
-It is imortant to understand the differnce between duplicates and reference, as it affects the performance of computation.
-From the combined table I created reference models, the 'Regions-Fullnames'and 'DIM-AgeGroup' table.
+This project will change the combined data structure into a star schema (from a fact table to dim tables).
+Having duplicates and references affects the performance of computation.
+Using the combined table I created reference models such as the 'Regions-Fullnames'and 'DIM-AgeGroup' table.

 ![image1](https://github.com/myfriendtae/global_population_analysis/blob/master/screenshot1.png?raw=true)

 ### Storing Data
-By disabling load, it creates larger free memory space, so I have disabled all tables apart from the Population-Combined, DIM and FACT tables.
+By disabling load, I can create extra free memory space.
+In this case, I have disabled all tables apart from the Population-Combined, DIM and FACT tables.

 ## Data modeling
 Connecting two DIM tables and one FACT table as shown in the picture, there are three aspects to consider: cardinarlity, cross filter direction and active properties.
 With Data Analysis Expressions(DAX), I also created columns and measures which can be useful for visualisation.